• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Amish recipe for Rhubarb Custard Dessert features a perfect blend of tangy and sweet rhubarb custard nestled atop a buttery shortbread crust.
+This Amish Rhubarb Custard Dessert features the perfect balance of sweet and tangy flavors, with a soft rhubarb custard layered over a buttery shortbread crust.

 a slice of Amish rhubarb dessert with meringue topping on a small plate with a fork in it.